-COVID-19 Summer 2020 Withdrawal and Excused Withdrawal Guidance
+COVID-19 FALL 2020 Withdrawal and Excused Withdrawal Guidance

-If, due to the circumstances of COVID-19, you wish to drop one or more of your courses in the Summer 2020 Semester, the following options are available to you:
+If, due to the circumstances of COVID-19, you wish to drop one or more of your courses in the Fall 2020 Semester, the following options are available to you:

 can request that an EW be assigned for one or more classes of which they are still

 registered in.
-You will need to complete the COVID-19 Summer 2020 Withdrawal Agreement.
+You will need to complete the COVID-19 Fall 2020 Withdrawal Agreement.
 For students that are being billed at the California resident rate of $46/unit,

-refunds will be process within 12 weeks after the end of the semester.
-The deadline for submitting this form and receiving a refund is August 7, 2020.
+refunds will be processed up to 12 weeks after the end of the semester.
+The deadline for submitting this form and receiving a refund is December 17, 2020.
 NO refunds will be given to students billed at non-resident rate.

 Please note that any student requesting one of the above options that is charged at a non-resident, out-of-state or International tuition rate IS NOT ELIGIBLE for a refund.